 Spirea Bush Transplanting

 Spirea bush transplanting from a container is easy.
 Pick a sunny, well-drained spot in your garden.
-Dig a hole that’s a couple inches deeper than your container and twice as wide.
+Dig a hole that’s a couple of inches (5 cm.) deeper than your container and twice as wide.
 It helps to set the container in the hole as you dig to get a feel for the size.

 Water thoroughly and keep the plant well watered for the next year.
 It may take as long as a year for your spirea to get completely established.